COVID-19 Mental Health Improvement Network Webinars

 Connecting with Carers in Covid #1 - Wednesday 6 May

 The topic for this webinar was 'Listening to carers and family members, identifying what helps'.
-Watch the webinar recording.
+Slides from the webinar.

 These vignettes (PDF) present various scenarios that families and carers are being faced with during COVID-19.